NATIONAL CANDY DAY

 - 1851 – Confectioners begin using a revolving steam pan to assist in boiling sugar.

-- M & M’S – M&M’s are milk chocolate drops with a colorful candy coating on the outside.
-Forrest Mars, Sr. and William Murrie developed M&M’s following the Spanish Civil War.
+- M & M’s – Forrest Mars, Sr., and William Murrie developed these milk chocolate drops with the colorful candy coating following the Spanish Civil War.
 They stamped the new candy with the initials of their surnames.
-In 1941, they debuted the candies, and they were given to American soldiers serving in the Second World War.
+In 1941, they debuted the candies, and soon after, American soldiers serving in the Second World War received them as part of their rations.

-- Reese’s Peanut Butter Cups – Reese’s Peanut Butter Cups are round chocolate disks that are filled with a sweet, creamy peanut butter filling.
-Hershey’s company first manufactured the iconic cups in 1928.
+- Reese’s Peanut Butter Cups – Hershey’s company first manufactured these round chocolate disks filled with sweet, creamy peanut butter filling in 1928.

 HOW TO OBSERVE #NationalCandyDay